 Psychology may be taken as a major subject for a Bachelor of Arts, Bachelor of Health Sciences or Bachelor of Science degree.
 It may also be taken as a subject in Bachelor of Commerce, Bachelor of Laws, Bachelor of Music, and Bachelor of Fine Arts degrees.

-Psychology is a very popular subject for university study.
-The department has more than 25 specialist academic staff offering a diverse range of research and teaching options.
+UC has more than 25 specialist academic staff offering a diverse range of research and teaching options.
 With a large number of undergraduate and postgraduate students we seek to foster close working relationships between staff and students.
 Undergraduate students from 100-level courses onwards can become involved in research projects and may make significant contributions to the discipline.

 The department provides students with modern computer-based laboratories, excellent digital recording and editing equipment, an extensive library of psychological tests, laboratories for human performance, human robot interaction, animal behaviour and neuroscience, perception and cognition and social, developmental, and applied psychology.